Congratulations to the Class of 2017

 Ben is hoping to study Law/Philosophy/Politics as a Tuckwell Scholar at The Australian National University, Canberra.

-A BGS student since Year 3, Zachary has won a raft of academic prices (including for Latin, Physics and French) as well as praise from his teachers.
+A BGS student since Year 3, Zachary has won a raft of academic prizes (including for Latin, Physics and French) as well as praise from his teachers.
 He has been involved in School life across a variety of areas and has been a wonderful School citizen, looking out for the interests of his student peers and working for the betterment of his community.
 He was awarded Full Colours for St John Ambulance.
 He served as a Prefect in Year 12.

 Zachary is hoping to study Medicine at Monash University.